What Are The Types Of Motor Vehicle Accidents?

 Single-vehicle accidents (solo crashes)

-Just because you had a solo crash does not mean you were at fault.
-Sometimes a car will malfunction, which causes the driver to lose control.
-An example is a tire blowout.
-Other times, another car will make an unsafe lane change, which causes you to get run off the road.
+A solo crash does not mean the driver was fault.
+Sometimes a car will malfunction, which causes the driver to lose control, like with a tire blowout.
+Other times, another car's unsafe lane change runs the crashing driver off the road.

 Sleepy driver accidents